Roocinaate/Task2-Re-Identification-in-a-Single-Feed-/README.md

-# Task - 2:⚽ Re-identofication in a Single Feed
+# Task - 2:⚽ Re-identification in a Single Feed

 This project provides a robust solution for detecting and re-identifying football players within a video feed, ensuring consistent ID assignment even when players leave and re-enter the frame.
 It leverages YOLO for object detection and BoT-SORT for multi-object tracking with re-identification capabilities, topped with a custom ID management system.